Cardiac Arrest

 English

-Jason Bartos is a Cardiologist in Minneapolis, Minnesota.
+Jason Bartos is a Cardiologist practicing medicine in Minneapolis, Minnesota.
 Dr. Bartos is rated as an Elite provider by MediFind in the treatment of Cardiac Arrest.
-His top areas of expertise are Cardiac Arrest, Ventricular Fibrillation, Cardiogenic Shock, Angioplasty, and Transcatheter Aortic Valve Replacement (TAVR).
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Cardiac Arrest, Ventricular Fibrillation, Cardiogenic Shock, Angioplasty, and Aortic Valve Replacement.

 What is the outlook (prognosis) for Cardiac Arrest?